Index formulae for integral Galois modules: Reinterpretation of regulator constants

 so it remains to prove that if $P_1=P_2$, then $\#\coker(\phi,M)$ only depends on $M\otimes \Q$ for torsion--free $M$.
 Now, $\Hom_G(P_1,M)$ is a full rank lattice in the vector space $\Hom_G(P_1,M\otimes \Q)$, and $\#\coker(\phi,M)$, being the expansion factor of the lattice under $\phi$, does not depend on the choice of lattice. \end{proof} \begin{corollary} For any fixed $\phi$, there exists a function

 that is only a function of the collection of numbers $\rk M^H$ as $H$ ranges over the subgroups of $G$.
-It is uniquely determined by its values on the irreducible rational representations of $G$. \end{corollary} \begin{proof} The right hand side of the equation is clearly multiplicative in direct sums of representations.
+It is uniquely determined by its values on the irreducible rational representations \footnote{Here and elsewhere, ``irreducible rational representation'' refers to representations that are irreducible over $\Q$, rather than absolutely irreducible representations that happen to be defined over $\Q$.} of $G$. \end{corollary} \begin{proof} The right hand side of the equation is clearly multiplicative in direct sums of representations.
 The result follows immediately from Proposition \ref{prop:fixedphi} and Artin's induction theorem. \end{proof}

 \begin{corollary} For any fixed $\phi$, we have

 \end{corollary} This proves Theorem \ref{thm:R}.
 The name of the game will be to choose suitable injections $\phi$, for which $\#\coker(\phi,M)/\#\ker(\phi,M)$ can be interpreted in terms of natural invariants of the Galois module $M$.